 Bears, a Salmon, and Frogs

 In 2016, the salmon sculpture was located at the Burnaby Lake Sports Complex.
 This area is a collection of facilities aimed at amateur sports groups and the general public.
 The sports complex is located next to Burnaby Lake Regional Park, a wonderful place for nature lovers.
 In 2017, the salmon was replaced by a group of ten frogs—five green and five red.
 They had interesting poses that definitely attracted attention.
 Some seemed to be waving at the traffic driving by.
-The frogs have made other appearances at the complex in recent years, and so has one of the horse sculptures appeared in the area.
+The frogs have made other appearances at the complex in recent years, and so has one of the horse sculptures described below.

 Horses Sculptures and a Carousel